Back to School Shopping on a Budget – Ways to Save on School Supplies

 (These are not current examples – just ideas to show you how it works)

 3) Avoid trendy designs – Talk with your child about your budget & decide on maybe 1 item that they can choose the style & then maybe use more basic designs for the rest of the items to save money.
 For example, if they really want a fun, cool backpack, then let them choose the one they want but then opt for a basic, solid color lunch bag.
 Or vice-versa.
-For teens, if they are wanting to spend money on spendy, name-brand clothes, then talk about getting more basic school supplies (binders, etc).
+For teens, if they want to spend money on spendy, name-brand clothes, then talk about getting more basic school supplies (binders, etc).

-These are just a few ways to save on back to school supplies.
+These are just a few ways to save on back-to-school supplies.
 It’s all about being prepared & strategic in your shopping to find the best deals.
 When you use a variety of money-saving strategies, you can find the most affordable options for your family & your needs.

-More Back to School Ideas::
+More Back-to-School Ideas::

 7 Healthy Lunch Ideas for Back to School